wrickord/CutFree/README.md

 ```

 ## Changing the Model
-In addition to using the Gurobi MILP optimization tool, CutFree's implementation makes it convenient to utilize open-source optimizers, such as GLPK (download included in cutfree-venv).
+In addition to using the Gurobi MILP optimization tool, CutFree's implementation makes it convenient to utilize open-source optimizers, such as GLPK (download included in venv).

 Simply install your open-source optimizer of choice, add "Using OPTIMIZER_NAME" (where OPTIMIZER_NAME=GLPK, for example) to the top of CutFree.jl, nagivate to **line 315 of CutFree.jl**, and change "Gurobi" to the name of your optimizer.